public-assembly/mint-house/.github/ISSUE_TEMPLATE/standard_ticket.md

 <br />
 <br />

-### Helpful links?
+### Helpful links or media?
-These could be design files, peer examples, code snippets, etc.
+These could be design files, peer examples, code snippets, screenshots, etc.

 ### Related issues?
 Does this block or contribute to any existing issues?